vbotka/ansible-freebsd-postinstall/docs/source/guide-debug.rst

 Debug
 =====

-To display some facts (11-16) and values of the control variables, run select the task *fp_debug* and enable the debug output.
+To display some facts (11-17) and values of the control variables, run select the task *fp_debug* and enable the debug output.
 By default all control variables are disabled.
-The example below shows values used in the examples of the Quick start guide

 .. include:: debug-example.rst